 There are three access points to the Wallkill River on the refuge.

 Self-Guided Paddling Brochure

-In addition to self guided kayak and canoeing on the Wallkill River, the Wallkill River NWR is sponsoring Introductory Canoe and Kayak trips to the public.
-These trips are scheduled from early July through September.
-The Wallkill River NWR provides trip leaders, canoes or kayaks, paddles and a Personal Flotation Device for each participant.
-Once the schedule is determined, it will be posted in the Events Calendar section of the Wallkill River National Wildlife Refuge web site.
-Participants must preregister to attend these refuge sponsored trips.
+In addition to self guided kayak and canoeing on the Wallkill River, the Wallkill River NWR is sponsoring introductory kayak trips to the public.
+These trips are offered weekly from early June through September.
+The Wallkill River NWR provides trip leaders, kayaks, paddles and a personal flotation device for each participant.
+Pre-registration is required.
+Contact the refuge office at 973-702-7266 x 10 for more details.

 Follow Us Online